 Like dad, I also save and reuse paper napkins if possible (but prefer cloth!) and keep paper towels (ditto) the same way he did, until they’ve been totally used up!
 He’d toss, recycle or burn what he had to.

-Waste Not, Want Not (Learned the saying from dad) and ya, it’s a proverb: if you use a commodity or resource carefully and without extravagance, you will never be in need, or, if one is not wasteful then one will not be needy.
-You get the point, and so did I back then and still do today.
+(Learned the saying from dad) and ya, it’s a proverb: if you use a commodity or resource carefully and without extravagance, you will never be in need, or, if one is not wasteful then one will not be needy.
+You get the point, and so did I back then and I still do today.

 I am also quite cognizant of what I throw away.
 I don’t want to be wasteful and I don’t want to worsen any landfill with un-recyclable garbage (read: plastic packaging).
 I know plastic has many very practical and very useful purposes.
 But when it is used once and thrown away…that bothers me.
 Especially when I’m at a conference in a “green/sustainable building” and they serve all food items on single use disposal yet non-compostable products.